BobMcDear/image-2/README.md

 `fnames.csv` must include the names of the images in column `fnames`, and a binary column `is_val` that says whether a specific file belongs to the validation set or not.

 Most the bits and pieces may be used separately in your own projects.
-Some you may find useful are:
+Some you might find useful are:

 * `training/degrader.py`: